docker/awesome-compose/aspnet-mssql/README.md

 > ℹ️ **_INFO_**
 > For compatibility purpose between `AMD64` and `ARM64` architecture, we use Azure SQL Edge as database instead of MS SQL Server.
 > You still can use the MS SQL Server image by uncommenting the following line in the Compose file
 > `#image: mcr.microsoft.com/mssql/server`

 ## Deploy with docker compose

 ```
-$ docker compose up -d
+$ docker-compose up -d
 Creating network "aspnet-mssql_default" with the default driver
 Building web
 Step 1/13 : FROM mcr.microsoft.com/dotnet/sdk:5.0 AS build